infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 ## CCI Immersion
 - The Goal of the immersion phase in child safety is to:
-	- Guage childrens awareness of their rights
+	- Gauge childrens awareness of their rights
-	- Guage the extent of any violations of child safety norms via sexual, physical or emotional abuse
+	- Gauge the extent of any violations of child safety norms via sexual, physical or emotional abuse
 	- Identify gaps in Knowledge/Skills/Minsets of CCI staff and other stakeholders
 	- Identify key challenge areas preventing CCIs from building a safe environment
 - The [[Child Safety Immersion]] roll up contains a summary of our learning from CCIs